rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 # Using Ubuntu

-Switching from Windows to Ubuntu with the Gnome desktop is both easy and hard.
+Switching from Windows to Ubuntu with the Gnome desktop is easy and hard.
 How can that be?
 It's simple, the basic operation of the desktop is similar to Windows.
-The file manager (Files) is similar to Windows Explorer and of course Chrome or Edge work just like they do in Windows including syncing, extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
+The file manager (Files) is similar to Windows Explorer and of course, Chrome or Edge work just like they do in Windows including syncing, extensions, etc. There is a keyboard button called the superkey (on most keyboards it will have the Windows logo) just like the Windows key.
 You tap it and search for an application or pick from the running applications.

 So, what is the hard part?
-Things like killing a hung application, searching for files from the terminal, checking free disk space are different and will take a little getting used to.
-Since MacOS is based on Open BSD Unix, once your muscle memory is up to speed you will be able to jump back and forth easily between Windows, Mac and Linux.
+Things like killing a hung application, searching for files from the terminal, and checking free disk space are different and will take a little getting used to.
+It's a lot like working on Cisco IOS for years and then having to work on an Aruba or Juniper switch.
+At first, it's frustrating, you have to look up commands and it's frustrating.
+The reason for this guide is to help get you past the hurdles so that you can start enjoying Ubuntu.
+I promise that if you get over the hump your productivity as a network engineer will soar.
+Since MacOS is based on Open BSD Unix, once your muscle memory is up to speed you can jump back and forth easily between Windows, Mac and Linux.
 In a later chapter I will discuss the terminal tools that make Linux so much fun and so powerful for a network engineer.

 One of the big advantages for the Linux desktop is that you can customize almost everything since open source.
 You can change the terminal you use, the file manager, the way almost anything works and even the desktop itself.